 - You must have a medical, psychological, or psychiatric impairment

 - Your condition prevents you from being able to do substantial gainful activity (SGA)

 - You are expected to be prevented from doing SGA for at least 12 months

 - You do not have to be out of work for 12 months to file for disability

 Attorney Holliday can review your circumstances and provide the experienced representation you need to submit your Social Security Disability claim for benefits.

-We serve individuals and families throughout North Georgia, including the Catoosa, Gilmer, Gordon, Murray, Walker, and Whitfield Counties.
+We serve clients throughout North Georgia, including Dalton, Ringgold, Murray, Calhoun and Rome.